Keyboard shortcuts

 We go with Redis

 Both solutions sound good, and we decided to go with Redis.
-Because it also reduce whole system memory
+Because it also reduce whole system memory.
+The new workflow looks like this:

 GC CPU usage after optimization